markdown-party/markdown-party/ARCHITECTURE-EN.md

 # Architecture

 In this document, I aim to provide an overview of the architecture of the architecture and design decisions behind one of my Bachelor's thesis subprojects, [kotlin-echo](https://github.com/markdown-party/kotlin-echo).
 This library helps manage a log of operations, and provides some easy-to-use abstractions to handle operation replication across multiple peers.
 It also offers a Kotlin-friendly API to access the distributed data, with first-class support of concurrency through [coroutines](https://github.com/Kotlin/kotlinx.coroutines).
+It is heavily inspired by the principles of Local-First software [[2]](#bib_kleppmann_local_first).

 ## Motivation